George Clooney: Focus on directing and Broadway debut (2014–present)

 In February 2021, The Hollywood Reporter reported that Clooney's Smokehouse Pictures would be teaming with Sports Illustrated Studios and 101 Studios to produce a docuseries about the Ohio State University abuse scandal, and that the series would be based on an October 2020 Sports Illustrated article by Jon Wertheim.
 HBO announced in June 2022 that the documentary, now a feature-length film, had started production with a planned debut on HBO and HBO MAX.
-The film, titled Surviving Ohio State, is scheduled for release on June 17, 2025.
+The film, titled Surviving Ohio State, was released on June 17, 2025.

 In 2022, he reunited with Julia Roberts for a romantic comedy film Ticket to Paradise directed by Ol Parker.
 It was initially set to release in theatres on September 30, 2022, but was pushed by a month to October 21, 2022.
 In 2023, Clooney reprised the role of Bruce Wayne / Batman in a cameo in The Flash.
 Clooney next film as a director was the biographical sports drama The Boys in the Boat which was released on December 25, 2023.
 The film starred Callum Turner and Joel Edgerton and received mixed reviews.
 The film was based on the book of the same name by Daniel James Brown.

 Clooney re-teamed with Brad Pitt for the Apple TV+ thriller film Wolfs (2024) written and directed by Jon Watts which premiered to positive reviews at the Venice International Film Festival.
 In 2025, Clooney made his Broadway debut as an actor in the stage adaption of Good Night, and Good Luck where he is currently portraying Edward R. Murrow.
 He and Grant Heslov also serve as the playwrights having adapted the play from their 2005 film of the same name.
 The production received mostly positive reviews with critics praising Clooney's performance, his sincerity to the material, its timely subject matter, and its lavish scenic design.
 Jesse Green of The New York Times praised Clooney's performance describing it as being full of "wit, integrity and charming modesty."
 Sara Holden of Vulture wrote, "Clooney - probably the closest thing contemporary Hollywood has to a Cary Grant - carries [a] sense of responsibility onto the stage".
 The production was nominated for five Tony Awards including Best Actor in a Play for Clooney.
 The production was aired live, the first for a Broadway show, and was shown on CNN and HBO and was a ratings success.
-Clooney is set to star alongside Laura Dern and Adam Sandler in Noah Baumbach dramedy Jay Kelly for Netflix.
+In 2025, Clooney starred alongside Laura Dern and Adam Sandler in the Noah Baumbach dramedy Jay Kelly from Netflix.